Best Museums in London For Kids

 London’s National Gallery of Art, Trafalgar Square, it’s a great opportunity to take your kids to one of the best art museums in the world.

-This museum, which was directly behind Trafalgar Square, felt like our own little piece of history on this very lively and busy day in London.
+This museum, directly behind Trafalgar Square, felt like our own little piece of history on this very lively and busy day in London.

 The National Gallery of Art is open according to their website.
 It’s a free (at the time of our visit) art museum that offers its collections in a variety of ways.